rzig/A11y-Quick_Check-Firefox/README.md

 # A11y-Quick-Check
 Simple extension for basic accessibility testing against the WCAG guidelines.

+## Build Instructions

+Note: all commands are executed from the WebExtension folder

+* Ensure you have NPM installed
+* Install the dependencies `npm i --save-dev`

+### Build options

+* `npm run build` - Build into the ChromeExtension folder
+* `npm run clean` - Erase the ChromeExtension folder
+* `npm run rebuild` - Clean the ChromeExtension folder, and then build into it
+* `npm run watch` - Build in watch mode - this mode doesn't terminate, but will keep an eye on the files in the WebExtension, and update the files in the ChromeExtension folder.

 ## Extension versioning

 Extensions in Chrome and Safari have two version numbers.
 Chrome has a `version` number that is used to determine upgrades, and an English `version_name` that is displayed to users.
 The build script will automatcially update the `version` number based on the git history.
 The `version_name` needs to be set manually for a release of the Chrome extension.
 While Chrome uses this as a display string, the Firefox and Safari scripts make use of these versions, and therefore they should always be in the `Major.Minor.Patch` format, and the number shoudl always increase as per the [rules of extension version numbers](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/version#version_format).